About

 The program provides hands-on laboratory and didactic professional development experiences for experienced (2-3+ years of teaching middle or high school) science teachers of all areas of the life and physical sciences (e.g., biology, AP biology, biochemistry, cell and molecular biology, genetics, health, chemistry, computer science, earth science, physics, AP chemistry, AP physics, etc.).
 Participants of the program spend 7-8 weeks per summer, for two consecutive summers, interning in a scientific laboratory at the Icahn School of Medicine at Mount Sinai.
 Participants gain hands-on research experience, mentored by Mount Sinai faculty members, and the opportunity to fully immerse oneself in the research enterprise by attending lab meetings, department seminars, and internal conferences.

-Additionally, the program includes professional development exercises led by scientists across several NYC academic institutions on topics of broad general scientific interest, Japanese-type lesson study, data driven instruction, construction and classroom use of virtual and physical science models, field trips, and other topics/exercises.
+Additionally, the program includes professional development exercises led by scientists across several NYC academic institutions on topics of broad general interest (biomedical research discoveries, youth mental health, technology in the classroom, data driven instruction, construction and classroom use of virtual and physical models, field trips, etc.).
 In the Program’s final week, Fellows present the results of their research in poster and short talk formats.

 Compensation includes $4,500 per summer, with an additional $1000 stipend for classroom supplies.